gazbert/bxbot/README.md

 ## Coming Soon
 The following features are in the pipeline:

-- Java 10 support - the migration work is being done on the [bxbot-java10](https://github.com/gazbert/bxbot/tree/bxbot-java10) branch.
 - A REST API for administering the bot.
 It's being developed on the [bxbot-restapi](https://github.com/gazbert/bxbot/tree/bxbot-restapi) branch.
 - An [admin server](https://github.com/gazbert/bxbot-ui-server) for proxying commands and config updates to BX-bots in the cloud.
   It will consume the bot's REST API.